RedisGraph/RedisGraph/docs/design.md

-# RedisGraph: A High Performance In-Memory Graph Database as a Redis Module
+# RedisGraph: A High Performance In-Memory Graph Database

 ## Abstract

-Graph based data is everywhere now days, Facebook, Google, Twitter and Pinterest are only a few who've realize the power behind relationship data and are utilizing it to the fullest, as a direct result we see a rise both in interest and variety of graph data solutions.
+Graph-based data is everywhere now days.
+Facebook, Google, Twitter and Pinterest are just a few who've realize the power behind relationship data and are utilizing it to the fullest.
+As a direct result, we see a rise both in interest for and variety of graph data solutions.

-With the introduction of [Redis Modules](http://antirez.com/news/106) we've seen the great potential of introducing a graph data structure to Redis arsenal, a native C implementation with emphasis on performance was developed to bring new graph database capabilities to Redis, the [RedisGraph](http://redismodules.com/modules/redis-graph/) is now available as an open source project on [GitHub](https://github.com/swilly22/redis-module-graph).
+With the introduction of [Redis Modules](http://antirez.com/news/106) we've recognized the great potential of introducing a graph data structure to the Redis arsenal, and developed RedisGraph.
+Bringing new graph capabilities to Redis through a native C implementation with an emphasis on performance, [RedisGraph](https://github.com/RedisLabsModules/redis-graph) is now available as an open source project.

-In this document we'll discuss the internal design and feature of RedisGraph and demonstrate its current capabilities.
+In this documentation, we'll discuss the internal design and features of RedisGraph and demonstrate its current capabilities.

 ## RedisGraph At-a-Glance

 RedisGraph is a graph database developed from scratch on top of Redis, using the new Redis Modules API to extend Redis with new commands and capabilities.
 Its main features include:

 - Simple, fast indexing and querying
-- Data stored in RAM, using memory-efficient custom data structures
+- RAM data stored, using memory-efficient custom data structures
-- On disk persistence
+- On-disk persistence
 - Tabular result sets
-- Simple and popular graph query language (Cypher)
+- The use of popular graph query language [openCypher](https://neo4j.com/docs/developer-manual/3.4/cypher/)
-- Data Filtering, Aggregation and ordering

 ## A Little Taste: RedisGraph in Action

 Let’s look at some of the key concepts of RedisGraph using this example over the redis-cli tool:

-### Constructing a graph:
+### Constructing a graph

-It is a common concept to represent entities as nodes within a graph, In this example, we'll create a small graph with both actors and movies as its entities, an "act" relation will connect actors to movies they casted in.
+It is common to represent entities as nodes within a graph.
+In this example, we'll create a small graph with both actors and movies as its entities, and an "act" relation that will connect actors to the movies they acted in.
-We use the graph.QUERY command to issue a CREATE query which will introduce new entities and relations to our graph.
+We use the graph.QUERY command to issue a CREATE query, which will introduce new entities and relations to our graph.

 ```sh
 graph.QUERY <graph_id> 'CREATE (:<label> {<attribute_name>:<attribute_value>,...})'